apsys-mx/apsys.frontend.base/readme.md

 ]
 ```

--   Create the next translation file
+-   Create the next translation's files in the `public` folder

 ```json
 // public\locales\en\landing.json